nqoy/WinForms-Facebook-App/README.md

 ## Features:
 Each user can use 2 new features:
 1. Filter friends by interest.
-2. Calculate love percentage by common intrest with a chosen friend.
+2. Calculate love percentage by common interest with a chosen friend.

 # The App
 ### Main page: